 Before she discovered the practice, she nearly suffered a heart attack every time she spotted a spider.

-wavebreakmedia/shutterstock, Wuttichok Panichiwarapun/shutterstockLike many phobias, Clearwater, Florida-based general surgeon Jamie Daniel’s fear of spiders began after a traumatic event.
-While she was sleeping, a Jumping Spider had made a nest in a fold of the sheer curtains in her bedroom.
-“When I woke up there were what seemed to be a billion baby spiders crawling all over me!” she says.
-While the event happened when she was just 11 years old, she developed a paralyzing fear of spiders that affected her for more than 30 years of her life.
-Some people may scoff at this kind of fear, but phobias are very real and come in all types.
+Some people may scoff at this kind of fear, but phobias are very real and come in many forms.
 “Anytime I saw a spider in the house I’d shriek and jump up on the furniture.
-I’d spray them with Aqua Net hair spray, and if that didn’t work, I’d use hair spray and a lighter like a flame torch.”
+I’d spray them with Aqua Net hair spray, and if that didn’t work, I’d use hair spray and a lighter like a flame torch,” Dr. Daniel says.
 But as with many phobias, fears, or bad habits like nail-biting, hypnotherapy ended up offering a solution.

-Daniel’s way of killing a spider may have been on the extreme side, but her fear was real.
+Dr. Daniel’s way of getting rid of spiders may have been on the extreme side, but her arachnophobia was real.
 Seeing a spider would send her into a panic, making her palms sweat, raising her heart rate, and causing her to flee the room.
 “I couldn’t sleep if I knew there was a spider in the house,” she says.
 If she saw a spider crawling along the interior of her car or on the windshield, she would have to pull over.
 “My fear was so bad that I almost wrecked my car more than once.”

-Her fear was irrational, Daniel freely admits, and she lived her life trying to bury or overcome her fear of spiders on her own—with no success.
-In May 2016, Daniel took action by volunteering to be hypnotized on WFLA’s Daytime news show by hypnotist Richard Barker.
-“I had always been skeptical of hypnosis and was not sure that I would be able to be hypnotized,” says Daniel, “But I have always been arachnophobic and it was causing a lot of anxiety, so I thought ‘what the heck,’ I’ll step out of my comfort zone.”
+Her fear was irrational, Dr. Daniel admits, and she lived her life trying to bury or overcome her fear of spiders on her own—with no success.
+In May 2016, she volunteered to be hypnotized on a daytime television news show by hypnotist Richard Barker.
+“I had always been skeptical of hypnosis and was not sure that I would be able to be hypnotized,” says Dr. Daniel, “But I have always been arachnophobic and it was causing a lot of anxiety, so I thought ‘what the heck,’ I’ll step out of my comfort zone.”